vic-ma/howtodismantle.github.io/_posts/2023-12-16-Christmas-Special-Michelles-unique-Christmas-moment-generator-machine-with-crazy-AI.md

 ![image](/assets/2023-12-16/040.png)

-Now let's have a look at the "Refreshed" script of the JsonResponse string.
+Now, let's have a look at the "Refreshed" script of the JsonResponse string.
 Each time JsonResponse is changed by the API call script, the following Lua script executes.
-The script gets the image URL from the JSON string and displays the image on the screen.
+The script gets the image URL from the JSON string and sets it as the source for the image control.
+This displays the new image on the screen.

 Why do we need to do this?
-Wouldn't it be better to put the JSON processing right after the API call?
+Wouldn't it be better to put the JSON processing at the end of the API call script?
 It would be much better and easier, but the Peakboard Building Blocks don't offer a block for parsing JSON.
 So we need to have a LUA script in order to use the `json.parse` function.

 {% highlight lua %}
 local jsonContent = json.parse(data.JsonResponse)